SchottkySpectroscopyIMP/schottkyspectroscopyimp.github.io/project/02-tools-ring-exp-toolkit.md

 ## Usage

-The first of all is to ensure the followings are installed.
+First of all is to ensure the followings are installed.

 * `Python3`
 * `Numpy`, `Pandas`, `IPython`/`Jupter` (*optional*)

-The next is for the required `.txt` files.
+Next is for the required `.txt` files.

 * `mass16.txt` - [atomic mass database](http://amdc.in2p3.fr/masstables/Ame2016/mass16.txt)
 * `nubase2016.txt` - [atomic half-life database](http://amdc.in2p3.fr/nubase/nubase2016.txt)